Metabloggism/metabloggism.github.io/_posts/2022-11-21-meta-learning.md

 As you will see, the summary will not be the latest trend, because I want to give it a more historical explanation.
 The State of the Art may be reviewed in a different post.
 Instead, this post will focus on taking an interesting tour along the Meta-Learning evolution and understanding the context to build more efficiently in the future.

+No need to say, but the content does not end at this post.
+You can contact me at [my mail](i.masmend@gmail.com) (info is also below in the blog) if you have any doubt or suggestion and I'll be happy to discuss.

 ## **What is Meta-Learning?**

 Any task or process can involve a process of learning in order to improve performance in it.
 Systems are no strangers to this, for example, imagine a system that has to perform some kind of face identification.
 The system will perform better when it has lived a learning process before.
 Well, that is exactly the point of Machine Learning, isn't it?
 But let's switch the focus.
 Learning itself is a process.
 So according to the previous statement, it can also be learned.
 And this is the exact definition of Meta-Learning: Learning to Learn.